A Travel Price Comparison for Families, Couples, and Backpackers Riga vs. Melbourne for Nightlife, Backpackers, Attractions, and Food

 A weekend in Riga or Melbourne?

-You'll find museums and nightlife around the unique destination of Riga.
+You'll find museums and nightlife around the high energy destination of Riga.
 The old town is one of the main draws for visitors.
 This is a popular place to visit for a weekend.A weekend should give you a good understanding of everything this city has to offer.
 This city offers a variety of activities to choose from.

 Melbourne is a fun place to experience.
 If you have a weekend, this is a great place to go.
 It's also a great beach destination, too.
 A weekend is often enough time to do most activities.
 The entire region has so many activities, and you'll want time to do everything.